If I Had to Hire a Birth Injury Firm, Here’s What I’d Look For

 2) Look for a law firm with doctors, nurses, and other medical professionals on staff.
-Birth injury cases require both medical and legal knowledge.
+Birth injury cases such as cerebral palsy require both medical and legal knowledge.
 For example, the birth injury team at my firm includes an attorney who is also a board-certified obstetrician with 20 years’ experience.

 3) Birth injury cases are bitterly fought by hospital and doctor insurance companies because of the large amounts of money involved in caring for a child for life.
 Therefore, a law firm must have the resources (financial strength) to keep experienced attorneys and staff working on the case often for years before getting paid for their time investment.
 Size of staff, years in business, and evidence of steady wins, including recently, are indications of the financial depth of a law firm.

 4) Defense attorneys in these cases will offer settlements that sound big, but are in reality far below what it really takes to care for a child with serious disabilities.
 The law firm you want is the one that will empower you – by winning your trust and confidence – to say “no” to low-ball offers.

 5) Don’t think you have to find a firm in a specific geographic location.
 Large law firms, such as JJ&S, have attorneys who are licensed to practice in many states, or who can be granted permission to represent you in your particular case in your state.

 6) Check out attorney and law firm credentials.
 There are several websites and publications where attorneys rank other attorneys and firms (feel free to check out Janet, Jenner & Suggs, LLC):